Adam4lexander/Spoke/Docs/Core/01_QuickStart.md

 The example introduces a lot of new concepts, and not all of it may make sense yet.
 The goal is to show a complex use case that Spoke is well‑suited for.

 Once you're familiar with Spoke, you can write code like this very quickly.
 It may be short, but it's handling a ton of edge cases automatically: units entering the radius already wounded, dying inside it, gaining or losing magic immunity mid-buff, either side changing faction, or the carrier dying and unwinding every buff at once.
+And when a dying carrier's buffs unwind, any unit still covered by another carrier hands over automatically — the other carrier's lease is granted, its `Phase` mounts, and the buff comes back without a line of coordination code.
 No matter how a buff ends, the same cleanup path returns the stat modifier, destroys the glow, and stops the heal coroutine.
-Nothing can leak.
+Nothing can leak, and nothing double-applies.

+> `RequestBuff` isn't part of Spoke — it's this game's own `Unit` API.
+It returns an `IDisposable` lease exposing an `ISignal<bool> IsHeld`.
+The unit grants the lease to one requester at a time, and passes it to the next requester when the holder disposes.
+Signals and disposables are Spoke's native currency: when your game systems expose them, contested resources compose as easily as owned ones.

 Also notice there's no `Update()` method.
 Nothing is polled or diff-checked per frame.
 The whole behaviour is driven by events and state changes.